bartlettD/power-bank-upgrade/README.md

 ## Introduction

-This is a single cell, Li-Ion USB Power bank based around an Monolitic Power Solutions MP2632B IC.
+This is a single cell, Li-Ion USB Power bank based around an Monolithic Power Solutions MP2632B IC.

 The board was designed to be broadly compatible with the plastics from a common